isomerpages/moe-acjc/_parents/Parents Action Team/PAT Programmes.md

 permalink: /parents/parents-action-team/pat-programmes/
 description: ""
 third_nav_title: Parents Action Team
+variant: markdown
 ---
-##### Exam Food Ministry
+##### Exam Food Ministry (EFM)

 As our students prepare for the year-end examinations, parents show their love and care for the students by providing nutritious meals to the students who stay back to study or seek consultations with their subject teachers.
-Past students have testified to the difference EFM has made to their learning journey and studying for the A level examination.&nbsp;This meaningful tradition of providing meals is only possible with the combined hard work and efforts of many parents.
+Past cohorts have testified to the difference that EFM has made to their learning journey and revision for the A-Level Examinations.&nbsp;This meaningful tradition of providing meals is only possible with the combined hard work and efforts of many parents.
 Your strong support will certainly count towards the success of EFM.&nbsp;

 ##### Foreign Scholars' Mentorship Programme

-We have students from foreign countries studying at ACJC.&nbsp; The Foreign Scholars’ Mentorship Programme matches these students to parent volunteers.&nbsp; The parent mentors lend their support to the students as they study in ACJC, either by by acting as a de-facto parent, as a provider of encouragement or by sharing a meal at critical periods like holidays, Birthday, or during the examination period.&nbsp; Often these students will feel a sense of belonging being cared for by their mentors.&nbsp; The lives of the mentors and their families are enriched by the experience too.
+We have students from other countries studying at ACJC.&nbsp; The Foreign Scholars’ Mentorship Programme matches these students to parent volunteers.&nbsp; These parent act as mentors, supporting the students as they study in ACJC, either by providing encouragement or by sharing a meal at critical periods like holidays, birthdays, or during the examination period.&nbsp; These students will feel a sense of belonging being cared for by their mentors.&nbsp; The lives of the mentors and their families are enriched by the experience too.

 ##### Teachers' Day Celebration